Photograph courtesy of Sandra Cook.

 Sidney Cook, 7 months, born Ipswich.

-is also remembered on St. John the Baptist church Ipswich WW1 Memorial
+William is also remembered on the war memorial at St. John the Baptist Church, Ipswich.